2 to 4 Unit FHA Multi-Unit Requirements

 - Commercial use cannot affect the health and safety of the occupants.

-Reserve Requirements for FHA Multi-Unit Properties: 2 to 4 Units
+Reserve Requirements for FHA Multi-Unit Properties

 All cases can vary based on the Automated Underwriting System (AUS), but can be run by a Loan Originator during the pre-approval process.